nazli-ucar/dsa-project/README.md

 - **Programming Language**: Python (Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn)
 - **Data Sources**: İBB Open Data Portal, OpenWeather API, MGM
 - **Version Control**: GitHub for project tracking and documentation

+###Data Process
+**Data Cleaning**: The weather data was already in the form of csv, so it was well structured and could be cleared.
+The accident data was separated with semi columns, so it needed to be fixed.